skjdghsdjgsdj/noisy-gif-player/README.md

 The battery should last a long time, but it's not a good idea to let it discharge too deeply.
 Charge the board with a USB C cable periodically.

-If you press the reset button twice quickly, it might enter a USB bootloader mode that's built into the board.
-Don't use this mode; just press Reset once again to resume normal operation.

 ### Creating GIFs